jdmonin/JSettlers2/doc/Readme.developer.md

 server like normal human clients.
 Most robot messages are per-game; instead of being handled in SOCRobotClient, these are handled in a loop in SOCRobotBrain.run().

+v3 uses Protobuf to communicate, see `src/main/proto/message.proto` for the `FromServer` and `FromClient` main message types.
+For more details see the "Network Communication and interop" section below.

 Game options and scenario rules are controlled through SOCGameOption;
 see initAllOptions javadoc for a list.
 Options have flags for their properties